jkeltsc/normalize-plex-files/readme.md

 ## 3.3.
 Reorganize Your Files
 Check these conditions:
-- you are fine with the modifications `normalize-plex-files` would apply (see Preflight Checks in the previous section)
+- You are fine with the modifications `normalize-plex-files` would apply (see Preflight Checks in the previous section).
+- You are not running `normalize-plex-files` as a scheduled job (cron job), because then you would skip the pre-flight check (see previous section).
-- you have a backup with your current naming available
+- You have a current backup of all your files with your current naming scheme available.

-If both are true, then you may run `normalize-plex-files` in `--armed` mode to reorganize you media files:
+If all three are true, you may run `normalize-plex-files` in `--armed` mode to reorganize you media files:
 - To reorganize your movie files, run
   ~~~
   normalize-plex-files -m --armed